fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 ## Themes

-Themes shipped with FusionCharts Suite XT allows you to create centralized theme files (similar to CSS files) and apply those themes to any number of charts.
+Themes shipped with FusionCharts Suite XT allow you to create centralized theme files (similar to CSS files) and apply those themes to any number of charts.

 In a theme file, you can centralize the following aspects of a chart, gauge, or map: